-Now that you've figured out you're eligible (or will become eligible), learn how to begin your research journey by reviewing the following preparation and planning questions.
+Learn how to begin your research journey by reviewing the following preparation and planning questions.
 Once you are ready to apply, you'll find application guidelines and forms on each respective program's Web page.
+Application deadlines for all programs may be found here.

 - What is a research project?